Levanto, Liguria: History

-In Roman times there was already a small settlement there by the name of Ceula, an important nodal point due to its location and harbour.
+In Roman times there was a small settlement there by the name of Ceula, an important nodal point due to its location and harbour.
 At the beginning of the 9th century, the bell tower of the present church, the Chiesa di San Siro, served as a watchtower and as a defence against dangers from the sea.
-From the 13th century, however, the importance of the area began to decline – this was to the advantage of Levanto itself, which was expanding by the sea.
+Beginning the 13th century, the area's importance began to decline—to the advantage of Levanto, which was expanding by the sea.

-Levanto first became the feudal stronghold of the Malaspina, before passing to the Da Passano and then, in 1229, to the Republic of Genoa.
-In the Middle Ages, the village became a centre of commercial activity, benefiting from maritime and overland travel, the most important of the latter routes being the via Francigena, the ancient pilgrims' way that in medieval times connected Canterbury to Rome.
+Levanto first became the feudal stronghold of the Malaspina before passing to the Da Passano and then, in 1229, to the Republic of Genoa.
+In the Middle Ages, the village became a centre of commercial activity, benefiting from maritime and overland travel, the most important of the latter routes being the Via Francigena, the ancient pilgrims' way that in medieval times connected Canterbury to Rome.
 In the post-Medieval period, the village saw major development with the construction of the Borgo Nuovo or Stagno, largely completed by the 17th century, on the plain of the small river Ghiararo.
-This area is characterised by interesting painted 17th and 18th century houses, some built on much earlier buildings.
-A further phase of urban development took place at the turn of the 19th and 20th centuries with the opening of two new thoroughfares, the present Corso Italia and Corso Roma.
-From 1950, the village experienced further growth, culminating during the 1970s in the present townscape.
+This area is characterised by painted 17th- and 18th-century houses, some built on much earlier buildings.
+A further phase of urban development took place at the turn of the 20th century with the opening of two new thoroughfares, the Corso Italia and Corso Roma.
+Beginning in 1950, the village experienced further growth, culminating during the 1970s in the present townscape.

+Demographics

+As of 2025, Levanto has a population of 5,048, of whom 47.3% are male and 52.7% are female.
+Minors make up 11.8% of the population, and seniors make up 32.2%, compared to the Italian average of 14.9% and 24.7% respectively.